-This new book by Heidi Hayes Jacobs and Marie Hubley Alcock to be released February 17, 2017.
-Pre-Order your copy TODAY:
+This new book by Heidi Hayes Jacobs and Marie Hubley Alcock was released February 17, 2017.

 What will it take to create truly contemporary learning environments that meet the demands of 21st-century society, engage learners, and produce graduates who are prepared to succeed in the world?
 What skills and capacities do teachers and leaders need to create and sustain such schools?
 What actions are necessary?